South Central Ambulance Service to be kitted out with mobile devices

 After months of analysis of tough disks acquired from Google, South Korean police concluded that the agency’s activities broke South Korean laws defensive privateness of telecommunications and protecting data about locations, said Jung Suk-Hwa, a police officer in fee of the investigation.

-If South Korean prosecutors opt to press the case, Google could face fines totalling a bit more than the equivalent of USD 70,000.
+If South Korean prosecutors opt to press the case, Google could face fines totaling a bit more than the equivalent of USD 70,000.

 As the issue has been investigated through many nations, Google has repeatedly stated the data series was a twist of fate.
-A Google spokesperson additionally tells the AP, “we trust Google Inc. And its worker did not anything unlawful in Korea.”
+A Google spokesperson additionally tells the AP, “we trust Google Inc. And its workers did not do anything unlawful in Korea.”

 For more heritage, see our Google Maps Privacy: The Street View & Wifi Scorecard.